 The complexity of urban water problems requires localised solutions.
 It is therefore necessary to understand local characteristics as part of any urban water planning process.
-As part of the OurRiver project detailed research was undertaken to understand the physical characteristics of the Upper Wolli Creek Subcatchment, its community and the organisations relevant to water management in the area.
-This research assists the development of solutions that reflect local conditions, views and needs.
+Detailed research was undertaken to understand the physical characteristics of the Upper Wolli Creek Subcatchment, its community and the organisations relevant to water management in the area.
+This will assist in the development of solutions that reflect local conditions, views and needs.